 - Credit scores can recover faster

-Accepting a consumer proposal can be advantageous to creditors, too.
-When a debtor files for personal bankruptcy, all debt is wiped clean and the creditor receives no payment at all.
+Accepting a consumer proposal can be advantageous to creditors.
+When a debtor files for personal bankruptcy, all debt is wiped clean and the creditor is at risk of receiving little to no payment at all.
 Accepting a consumer proposal allows creditors to receive a portion of what is owed to them.

 How is a Consumer Proposal different from Debt Consolidation?

 Consumer proposals are legally binding agreements between debtors and creditors.
-Once consumer proposals are entered, Canadian law prohibits creditors from taking legal action, garnishing wages, and seizing assets.
+Once a consumer proposal is filed, Canadian law prohibits creditors from taking legal action, garnishing wages, and seizing assets.
 On completion of the proposal, all debt is written off.
 Debt consolidation plans do not protect the debtor under such laws.
 Persistent creditors still have the liberty to take legal action, or to garnish wages, against the debtor.

 No additional interest